Is there a “cap” on the cost of documents?

 All requests for documents are not necessarily filled by the same service or library.
 The Interlibrary Loan and Document Delivery Services Department employs a variety of vendors and libraries to get documents and they each have different delivery methods and turnaround times.

 What should I do if I have an incomplete citation?

 Contact a Reference and Research Services Librarian for help in verifying your citation.
 It is important that your citation be accurate to avoid delays in getting your article.
 Whenever possible, please attach a copy of the citation from whatever source you used to obtain it.

 What is not available through Interlibrary Loan and Document Delivery Services?

-- Books that the Library owns (print form or electronic form).
-If a Stevens Library-owned book is out on loan, the book may be put on hold through the Library Catalog so that the current borrower must return the book to the Library at the end of the loan period.
+- Books owned by the Library (print or ebook) Note: If a Library-owned book is out on loan, the book may be put on hold through the Library Catalog so that the current borrower must return the book to the Library at the end of the loan period.

 - Rare or archival material